-The driving examiner will have a big clipboard and will mark your driving test on a green form called a DL25.
-There are various boxes for each type of driving fault.
-Should you make an error then the corresponding box will be ticked as either a driving fault (minor), serious fault or dangerous fault.
+The driving examiner will no longer have a big clipboard but will mark your driving test on a tablet.
+The marking system and fault categories are still the same and on the examiners Ipad there are various boxes for each type of driving fault.
+Should you make an error then the corresponding box will be tapped to record either a driving fault (minor), serious fault or dangerous fault.

-It worth mentioning that during the test the examiner will be writing a few things down so don’t be alarmed that they are writing.
+It worth mentioning that during the test the examiner will be tapping away on the ipad so don’t be alarmed at this.
 It doesn’t mean faults are being recorded.
 They have to keep a note of other things that happen on the road such as weather conditions and where you go.
-Do not try to look at what is being written!
+Do not try to look at what is on the screen!

 What happens at the end of my driving test?